The Direct to Video Connoisseur

 I don't know why I went in for this one.
 David Bradley is one factor.
 Shannon Tweed another.
 Tiny "Zeus" Lister a third.
 Is that enough to go out of my way to get my hands on something?
 I don't know if I'm qualified to answer that question...

 White Cargo has Bradley as a jack of all trades independently wealthy police detective who works just for the fun of it, investigating a murder that leads him into a dangerous underground world of drugs, models, models as escorts, Asian and Italian mobs, and his ex-wife.
 Can he take the heat?
-He's David Bradley, if not, he can always pull one of those mini handheld fans out of his fanny pack, right?
+He's David Bradley, if not, he can always pull one of those mini handheld fans out of his fanny pack and cool himself down, right?

 Okay, no fanny packs here, just a lot of double-breasted suits.
 I don't know if I can recommend this, but I liked it.
 No real action other than the end.
 Not exactly stylish enough to be good Film Noir though, or sexy enough to be a sexy suspense thriller.
 It was just Bradley, betting on horses, investigating murders, trading proverbs with wise old Chinese men, eating pasta with Italians, playing blues on his guitar when his ex stands him up, and doing karate when people give him a hard time.
 Then there's Shannon Tweed, who is hot as a modeling executive, but she doesn't have a huge part; and Tiny "Zeus" Lister (Tommy "Tiny" Lister before I get a comment from someone trying to correct me) plays a bartender at the bar Bradley owns and lives above who helps him raid a drug warehouse.
 I don't know, it's a funny combination of stuff that just works as funny for me, but it may not for everyone else.